TheRuchirShah/Pass-Check/README.md

 [![MyFiles Site Screenshot](/include/readme-files/MyFiles-site-hero-image.png)](https://site-url)

 Hi! 👋🏻 my name is Ruchir.
 I'm a web developer and designer and I like my privacy.
-I've created this website to create new passwords and check its strength
+I've created this website for everyone to create new passwords and check the passwords stremgth.
+You can create 32 characters long passwords which includes upper, lower, special characters, and numbers.
+Passwords strength checker inform you that the password is weak or strong.

 ### You can create a new passwords with customizable parameters like upper-case letters, lower-case letters, numbers, special characters, and characters length)